The VICE Guide to Being Trans

 This apparent sexual fluidity might be due to the fact that we see past gender and straight into the soul.
 Any soul's a goal, so to speak.
 Or maybe we just don't like men.
 Insider knowledge has that effect.

-Honourable mentions: "Lady Marmalade," which all trans women love; locker rooms (which all trans women hate).
+Honorable mentions: "Lady Marmalade," which all trans women love; locker rooms (which all trans women hate).

 M - Mother Issues